 Can I make a claim without my insurance premiums going up?

 Yes you can.
-At Accident Repair Finder we can help you do this because we deal with the at-fault party's insurer on your behalf, arrange for your car to be repaired, and provide you with a like-for-like replacement hire car while yours is being repaired.
+At Accident Repair Finder we can help you do this because we deal with the at-fault party's insurer on your behalf, arrange for your car to be repaired, and provide you with a comparable replacement hire car while yours is being repaired.

 We will still contact your insurance company, but this is just a formality to notify them of the accident.
 Your insurer will make a note in your file that says 'for information only' which means that the accident will not be treated as a claim.

-Just give us a call on 0845 6768898 or start your free claim enquiry using our online claim form.
+Just give us a call on 0845 6768898 or start your claim enquiry using our online claim form.